 If from a non-English speaking background, the individual has a minimum vocational proficiency in English (as defined by Department of Immigration and Border Protection (DIBP)).
 This will be a minimum of International English Language Testing System (IELTS) 5.0 based on the 4 test components of speaking, reading, writing and listening.

-However, you may apply for enlistment through Defence Force Recruiting if you satisfy normal Australian permanent citizenship requirements.
+However, you may apply for enlistment through Defence Force Recruiting if you satisfy normal Australian citizenship requirements.

 What jobs are on offer?